 We conclude that reductions in greenhouse gas emissions are effective in slowing the rate of warming in the short term.

 There is a large and growing body of research on this topic.
-Here is a recent paper about the effects of the ozone: “Climate System Response to Stratospheric Ozone Depletion and Recovery“, Michael Previdi and Lorenzo M. Polvan, Quarterly Journal of the Royal Meteorological Society, in press (gated; open copy here).
+Here is a recent paper about the effects of the ozone: “Climate System Response to Stratospheric Ozone Depletion and Recovery“, Michael Previdi and Lorenzo M. Polvan, Quarterly Journal of the Royal Meteorological Society, October 2014 (gated; open copy here).

 (10) It’s the reduced solar activity